gpg/gpg4win/src/README-msi.txt

 2. Edit license dialog to not require acceptance (see tutorial, lesson 2).

+3. Put manual shortcuts in start menu into subdirectory.

-3. Support (optional) shortcuts on desktop and quicklaunch.
+Also, support (optional) shortcuts on desktop and quicklaunch.
 Make customizable via ini file.
 No idea how to do this, actually.

 4. Add README dialog and launch README file: